top of page

 PHILIP SPANGLER

 Philip Spangler is a Professor of Fine Arts at Harper College.
 His art his been exhibited widely.
 An accomplished art handler, carpenter and sculptor, he owns his own studio and workshop in Chicago.
+He is the owner of THE PLAN gallery and performance space in Chicago.

 INSTALLATION and DESIGN